fberrizbeitia/revision-history-summary-view/README.md

 The Revision History Summary View was developed at Concordia University Library by Bin Han, Tomasz Neugebauer and Francisco Berrizbeitia.

-We strongly encourage you to please report any issues you have with Revision History Summary View Plugin.
-You can do that over our contact email or creating a new issue here on Github.
+We strongly encourage you to report any issues you have with the Revision History Summary View Plugin.
+You can do that over email or by creating a new issue here on Github.

 You can contact the current maintainers by email at: